Kellisa Reaches 18

 Kellisa was not the only star on Tuesday.
-Laurel was an honorary flight attendant handing out snacks to passengers on several flights and helping with the safety announcement on one flight.
+Egypt was an honorary flight attendant handing out snacks to passengers on several flights and helping with the safety announcement on one flight.
 She also sat in the pilot's seat in Nashville to learn about the instruments that fly the plane.

 Our 20.5 hour trip included stops all over the Southern US.
 We went from Tampa, to New Orleans, to Dallas, to Columbus, to Orlando, to Nashville, to Phoenix, to San Diego, and ended in Sacramento at 11:30 pm.
 Kellisa did not nap away one second of her special day, and was actually asking for more bye-bye at the Sacramento airport.